 The truth is, many AI tools need access to quality data at scale to produce results.
 Enterprises are often the only source of this data.
 But this doesn't mean you need to count out AI as a marketer for a smaller business.

-In fact, a number of AI tools are affordable, work out of the box, and cut time on basic marketing tasks.
+In fact, a number of AI tools are affordable, work out of the box, and cut time on basic marketing tasks (like the ones listed above).

 Additionally, you might not know it, but you might already be using popular office tools that are powered by AI.